apache/cassandra-java-driver/changelog/README.md

 <!-- Note: contrary to 3.x, insert new entries *first* in their section -->

 ### NGDG (in progress)

+- [improvement] JAVA-2245: Rename graph engine Legacy to Classic and Modern to Core
 - [new feature] JAVA-2099: Enable Paging Through DSE Driver for Gremlin Traversals (2.x)
 - [new feature] JAVA-1898: Expose new table-level graph metadata